adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 To achieve this, we train a third CNN in a similar manner to the above NBV CNN, but training for regression to a recognition confidence score for all possible next viewpoints, rather then classification for the overall best viewpoint.

-As the image sequence evolves,all un-visited viewpoints accumulate scores based on the newly-observed images, and the optimum trajectory is chosen as the one which maximises the summation of these scores.
+As the image sequence evolves, all un-visited viewpoints accumulate scores based on the newly-observed images, and the optimum trajectory is chosen as the one which maximises the summation of these scores.

+### 1.2 Contributions

+In this paper, we present three key technical contributions all based on powerful CNN learning:

+1. Multi-view object recognition over arbitrary camera trajectories by training only on image pairs,
+2. Discriminatively-trained Next-Best-View prediction directly from an input image to the next viewpoint,
+3. Trajectory optimisation by considering the impact of all observable images along the sequence.

+All three contributions achieve state-of-the-art results in their respective benchmarks on the ModelNet dataset